ZJU-FAST-Lab/am_traj/README.md

 - The library provides an efficient formulation for various feasibility checkers.
 Only algebraic operations are involved, which make our feasbility check for some high-order (>4) constraints even __faster than traditional check by closed-form solutions__ for low-order constraints (<=4).
 Therefore, the scalability makes it no longer painful to do feasibility check for high-order polynomial trajectories.

-- The library implements an extremely fast spatial trajectory Solver in which time allocation is prefixed and constraints are not considered.
-It uses Banded LU Factorization which is much more efficient here than a general Sparse LU Factorization.
+- The library implements an extremely fast spatial trajectory solver when time allocation is prefixed and constraints are not considered.
+It uses a Banded LU Factorization which is much more efficient here than a general Sparse LU Factorization.
 The former has linear time complexity while the latter may get stuck in its "analyzePattern".
 Therefore, our lib __only requires 4 (or 18) seconds__ to generate an __Unconstrained Spatial (or Spatial-Temporal) Optimal Trajectory with 1000000 Segments__!!!

 ## 2. Interface